FREE Home Delivery on orders of $159+

-A traditionally cured half ham, boneless weighing between 5 - 8 pounds.
-If you have a weight preference please indicate on your order notes when you submit.
+Our traditionally-cured boneless, half ham weighs between 5-7 lbs.
+If you have a weight preference, please indicate on the order notes when submitting your order.
 Providing as much detail as possible will help our team fit your needs.

-Although smoked, this is not a cooked product and you'll want to make sure you cook it to an internal temperature of 145 degrees as the guideline set by the USDA.
-Easy to bake it whole in the oven, just make sure to cover to it retain the moisture and keep an eye on the internal temperature so it doesn't dry out.
-Many people add broth or water in the base of the roasting pan to help "steam" the ham, or add moisture rich sweet foods to the exterior such as pineapple rings.
+Previously, our half hams were smoked but not fully cooked.
+These hams are both smoked and fully cooked.
+You'll want to reheat it to an internal temperature of 140° as the guideline set by the USDA.
+Easy to bake it whole in the oven; cover it to retain the moisture and keep an eye on the internal temperature so it doesn't dry out.
+Many people add broth or water in the base of the roasting pan to help "steam" the ham or add moisture-rich sweet foods to the exterior, such as pineapple rings.

 HOW TO ROAST A HAM WITH A GLAZE

-Your Lilac Hedge Farm ham has not been pre-cooked.
+Your Lilac Hedge Farm ham has been pre-cooked.

 OUR FAVORITE GLAZE